SharifVelasquezAlzate/gatekeeper/docs/Getting started.md

 }));
 ```

-And with this gatekeeper will already be initialized!
+And with this gatekeeper is already initialized!